 The Competition lasts for a long period of two weeks.
 Do you know how to advance toward the victory?

-The selection is proceeded based on the DVD, concealing “name, age and nationality” of each applicant.
+The selection is proceeded based on the video, concealing “name, age and nationality” of each applicant.

 Contestants coming from their countries gather in Hamamatsu.